Road and Waterway Construction Service Corps: History

-The regulations in 1922 for entry into the corps were; to have completed the four-year syllabus of the training school (fackskola) for civil engineering at the Royal Institute of Technology, and from there have obtained full leaving certificate; after completing military service, have undergone a 7 1/2-month-long practical and theoretical course in artillery and fortification et cetera at the Svea Engineer Corps or be a reserve officer in the Fortifications (Fortifikationen); and after completing the course at the Royal Institute of Technology, have served at least 3 years at any public work or investigation function as well as to have evinced qualities, required for management of larger companies.
+The regulations in 1922 for entry into the corps were; to have completed the four-year syllabus of the training school (fackskola) for civil engineering at the Royal Institute of Technology, and from there have obtained full leaving certificate; after completing military service, have undergone a 7 1/2-month-long practical and theoretical course in artillery and fortification et cetera at the Svea Engineer Corps or be a reserve officer in the Swedish Fortification Corps; and after completing the course at the Royal Institute of Technology, have served at least 3 years at any public work or investigation function as well as to have evinced qualities, required for management of larger companies.
 During the early 1920s, 10 new corps officers were appointed annually.
 In 1921 the corps consisted of 221 officers.
 Of these, one was colonel (who was also the Director General of the National Swedish Road Board), seven lieutenant colonels, 34 majors, 102 captains and 77 lieutenants.

 The development of this corps formed the basis for civil engineering education in Sweden and subsequently the Royal Institute of Technology in Stockholm.
 Also the Swedish Transport Administration has its roots in the corps.
 The corps later sorted under the Chief of the Army and the head was a senior colonel.
 The deputy head was a colonel.
 The rest of the corps staff held the ranks of lieutenant colonel, major, lieutenant or captain.
 Since 1937 the Road and Waterway Construction Service Corps has been a reserve officer corps.
 The corps was decommissioned on 30 September 2010 and the corps officers civil-military expertise in the infrastructure field was then transferred to Göta Engineer Regiment (Ing 2) in Eksjö.
 A ceremonial handover took place in mid-August 2010.
 The corps had during decommissioning 84 active officers.